Jack de Belin: First grade career (up to 2018)

+2018

-Sexual assault allegations
+Sexual assault allegation

 On 13 December 2018, de Belin was charged by police with aggravated sexual assault following an encounter with a woman in Wollongong, New South Wales.
 The incident reportedly happened after the woman had left a nightclub with a group of men including de Belin.
 The woman claimed in her statement that she was under the impression the group would head to another nightclub but instead ended up at an apartment block where de Belin and de Belin's friend stripped naked and sexually assaulted her.
 Both men denied the claims.

+2019

 On 28 February 2019, de Belin was stood down by the NRL under the NRL's new 'no fault stand down policy', which allows players to train but not play until the completion of investigations in which players are charged with any serious criminal offence that has a maximum jail term of 11 years or more.
 On 17 May 2019, de Belin lost his federal court bid to be reinstated by the NRL.

 On 28 May 2019, de Belin was charged with two further counts of sexual assault.
 On 24 July 2019, De Belin was committed to stand trial over allegations of sexual assault, having been charged with five counts of rape.
 On 13 February 2020, it was announced that De Belin's trial would be delayed until 8 April 2020 after a significant witness in the case became ill and was unable to attend court.
 During the November 2020 trial, NSW Police Detective Senior Constable Shawn Adams, who was tasked with leading the investigation into the de Belin rape allegations, admitted to willfully lying to the court while under oath and failing to disclose inconsistencies in the alleged victim's statement.
-Adams was later criticised for not separating the woman who had accompanied the alleged victim to the police station, even though he knew she would later become a key witness in the trial.
+Adams was also criticised for not separating the woman who had accompanied the alleged victim to the police station, even though he knew she would later become a key witness in the trial.
+Adams was later arrested and charged with perjury.
 On 30 November 2020, De Belin's trial was delayed further after the jury failed to reach a verdict and were subsequently discharged.